TSA to conduct additional training after passenger is allowed on a flight with two boxcutters, agency says | KRDO

 TSA security checkpoint agents at Cincinnati/Northern Kentucky International Airport failed to adhere to protocol Friday evening when they discovered a box cutter in a man’s carry-on luggage, later causing an emergency diversion when the man allegedly threatened passengers when the plane was in-flight, according to a TSA statement and a passenger on the flight.

-The TSA said in a statement released Sunday that it reviewed Friday’s incident and found the agents did not fully use the technology at their disposal which would have identified the box cutters inside the passenger’s carry-on luggage, nor did they follow protocol when they returned the “visible blades” back to the passenger after an inspection.
+The TSA said in a statement released Sunday that it reviewed Friday’s incident and found the agents did not fully use the technology at their disposal which would have identified the box cutters inside the passenger’s carry-on luggage, nor did they follow protocol when they returned some of the items back to the passenger after an inspection.
+After initially suggesting the blades were returned, the TSA later clarified that they were removed and “the box cutter without the visible blades was handed back to the passenger.”

 The male passenger, who has not yet been identified, approached the TSA checkpoint around 5:30 p.m. on Friday at Cincinnati/Northern Kentucky International Airport (CVG) with a ticket for a Frontier Airlines flight to Tampa International Airport (TPA), the TSA said.
 He showed his identification, including a temporary Ohio drivers’ license, and underwent physical screening, the agency said.